johbar/text-extraction-service/README.md

 - Poppler/go-poppler: GPL-2.0
 - MuPDF/go-fitz: AGPL-3.0 (commercial license available)

-That's the reason why there is no default implementation any more.
+That's the reason why there is no default implementation anymore.
 You always need to supply a build tag.

 ## Dev Setup - Building TES

-Depending on the PDF engine you choose (see below for comparison) you need dependencies being installed.
+Depending on the PDF engine you choose (see below for comparison) you need dependencies being installed in dev/build environment.

-In any case you need a recent Go SDK (v1.22+) and (with the exception of PDFium-WASM) a C compiler toolchain.
+In any case you need a recent Go SDK (v1.21+) and (with the exception of PDFium-WASM) a C compiler toolchain.

 ### PDFium

 Follow the instructions in [go-pdfium](https://github.com/klippa-app/go-pdfium):

 - Download the PDFium binaries and header files or compile the lib yourself.
-- Create a PKG config file (I recommend `/usr/local/lib/pkgconfig/pdfium.pc`).
+- Create a PKG config file (preferably in `/usr/local/lib/pkgconfig/pdfium.pc`).
 - Set `LD_LIBRARY_PATH` and `PKG_CONFIG_PATH` if needed.

 ### PDFium Webassembly